BrunoRoque06/insighter/README.md

 #  Insighter

-Displays current and total number of spaces in MacOS.
+MacOS menu bar app that displays current and total number of spaces.

 ## Requirements